As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 For a successful streak test, you will need the following tool:

-TIP: If you are interested in checking out a simple but helpful mineral streak test kit, you can find it by clicking here (Amazon link).
+TIP: If you are interested in checking out a simple but helpful mineral streak test kit, you can find it here (Amazon link).

 What is the Difference Between a Mineral’s Streak and Color?

-The main difference between a mineral’s streak and its color is that streak is a color of a mineral in a powdered state.
-The color of the streak is considered to be the real color of the mineral as it eliminates the influence of impurities or structural defects, which create the color of the crystal.
+The main difference between a mineral’s streak and its color is that a streak is the color of a mineral in a powdered state.
+The streak is considered to be the real color of the mineral as it eliminates the influence of impurities or structural defects, which create the crystal color.

 Some minerals leave a streak similar to their natural colors, such as malachite, lazurite, and native gold.
 Other minerals leave stunning colors.